Imagine for a moment you are a studio administrator, managing the editing suites for a major film. Pretty exciting, right?

 For years, we’ve been helping studios store the digital assets needed for visual effects and rendering workloads.
 That led to the realization that a network-attached storage (NAS) solution works well as a shared storage solution across multiple editing suites.

-Qumulo’s new Performance Series is a great option for studios held captive by difficult-to-manage SAN products.
-Our Performance Series delivers an unprecedented 18GB/sec of throughput, easily supporting four streams of uncompressed 4K DPR/EXR video playback at 4 fps from a single 4 node cluster.
+Qumulo’s Performance Series is a great option for studios held captive by difficult-to-manage SAN products.
+Our Performance Series delivers an unprecedented 18GB/sec of throughput, easily supporting 12 streams of uncompressed 4K DPR/EXR video playback at 30 fps from a single 4-node cluster.

 Editorial workloads are only going to grow more complex.
 And production schedules will always be subject to change.
 As an imaginary (or real) studio administrator, you can have peace of mind knowing your storage infrastructure can keep up.

 For studios with a limited number of uncompressed 4K streams to support, or who work primarily with HD video, our Hybrid Series products are a great option with configurations for any budget.
-A 4-node QC208 cluster can support 15 streams of 1080p video playback at 30 fps, or a single stream of uncompressed 4K DPR/ERX video footage at 24 fps.
+A 4-node QC208 cluster can support 15 streams of 1080p video playback at 30 fps, or four streams of uncompressed 4K DPR/EXR video footage at 24fps.